Fix: BSOD After System Reset in Windows

 Run the Windows Memory Diagnostic tool

-1. Boot the computer into Safe Mode by following the steps we have described earlier.
+1. Boot into Safe Mode using the earlier steps.

-2. Once in Safe Mode, press the Win + R keys together to open a Run dialog.
+2. Once in Safe Mode, press Win + R to open the Run window.

-4. Click on Uninstall a program under the Programs section.
+4. Click Uninstall a program under the Programs section.

 Windows could not start the Windows Firewall on Local Computer